-The Utah Pride Center offers LGBTQ+ cultural competency trainings to community groups including educators, caseworkers, health care professionals, mental health professionals, and youth service providers.
+The Utah Pride Center offers LGBTQ+ cultural competency trainings to businesses and community groups including educators, caseworkers, health care professionals, mental health professionals, and youth service providers.
 This training is 101 in understanding the experiences of LGBTQ+ people, and how to work in our homes, places of work, congregations, and communities to improve the lives of members of the LGBTQ+ community.

 The training covers basic language, current research and best practices related to the LGBTQ+ community, privilege and daily experiences of LGBTQ+ people including micro-aggressions, intersectionality and multiple marginalized statuses, the experiences of LGBTQ youth and disparities in this group, and resources available in the community.